The Credit Crunch

 In the beginning

-The credit crunch, one of the major events that affected banks across England in 2007 and First-Time Buyers in Nottingham, affected how financial institutions go about Lending funds to the general public.
+The credit crunch, one of the major events that affected banks across England in 2007 and first time buyers in Nottingham, affected how financial institutions go about Lending funds to the general public.

 How did the credit crunch happen?